 The cooperative has set aside funds to help members (with a good MVEC credit score) finance an energy efficiency project at a low 3.5% interest rate.See if you qualify for an ERC loan

-For those residential and farm accounts whose home is heated by electric, who are eligible and billed through one meter, the total electric consumption for the months listed above are exempt from sales tax.
+For those residential and farm accounts whose home is heated by electricity, who are eligible and billed through one meter, the total electric consumption for the months listed above is exempt from sales tax.
 For those residences where the heat is metered separately, only that portion is exempt.